irshadshalu/irshadshalu.github.io/_posts/2020-07-21-good-things.md

 * [Why You Can't Name A File CON In Windows by Tom Scott](https://www.youtube.com/watch?v=bC6tngl0PTI) - People like just the right combination of Novelty and Familiarity
 * [This video has X views](https://www.youtube.com/watch?v=BxV14h0kFs0) - Well, what can I say, I like his videos!
 * [This equation will change how you see the world](https://www.youtube.com/watch?v=ovJcsL7vyrk) - Mandelbrot set and bifrication diagram, unlocking the code behind universe?
+* ["I'm a Machine" An interview with Fabiano Caruana by Tania Sachdev](https://www.youtube.com/watch?v=G9NabGlnDCs) - Well, there's definitely something going on (Comment section is gold)

+### People

+* [Donald Knuth](https://www-cs-faculty.stanford.edu/~knuth/) - One of the best programmers of our time, created LaTeX, wrote [TAOCP](https://www-cs-faculty.stanford.edu/~knuth/taocp.html)
+* [Fabrice Bellard](http://bellard.org/) - Creator of FfMpeg, QuickJS, TCC and a lot of fantastic stuff.
+An underrated gem of a programmer.
+* [Martin Fowler](https://martinfowler.com/) -  Software Engineering, Refactoring and stuff (aimed more at the industrial aspect than the creative aspect.)
+* [Kailash Nadh](https://nadh.in/) - CTO of Zerodha, created ml2en and a ton of other projects.